eddeee888/workshop-react-custom-hooks/exercise.md

 Create `useForm` hook:

 - should take an object containing input names with their initial values. (same as the `State` interface of `Survey`)
-- should return an array where the value at first index is the form values
+- should return an array where:
+- Value of the first index is the form values
-- The second index of the array should contain an object that contains 3 properties: `name`, `value`, `onChange` that can be spread into inputs.
+- Value of the second index of the array should contain an object where:

-`src/common/hooks/useForm/useForm.ts`

-How it can be used:

-`src/pages/Survey/Survey.example-3.tsx`
+  - the keys are the the key of values i.e. `email`, `firstName`, `lastName`, `question1`, etc.
+  - the values are objects containing `name`, `value`, `onChange` function (similar to exercise 2)

+The useForm hook has been created and typed here: `src/common/hooks/useForm/useForm.ts`

+If this is implemented correctly, you can replace the content of `src/pages/Survey/Survey.tsx` with `src/pages/Survey/Survey.example-3.tsx` then replace `useForm.answer-3` with your hook and it should still work.

 Answer: